 Under Mason’s guidance, the Revs finished in the top half of the league in team ERA in 2011 and 2012, including a club record 3.99 ERA during the 2012 season.
 The Revs also set team records in shutouts with nine and 11 in those two seasons respectively, leading the league both years.

 The 2014 season will be Mason's 27th season as a coach at either the collegiate or professional level.
 He came to York from Western Pennsylvania, where he had most recently been the manager of the Washington Wild Things of the Frontier League.
 Mason’s accomplishments in the Frontier League are numerous, having worked with three separate organizations on that circuit.
 His first stint in Washington began in 2002 as pitching coach, where he remained for three seasons.
 In 2005, he became manager of the Ohio Valley Red Coats and was named Frontier League Manager of the Year in his lone season as skipper of the team.
-In 2006, Mason returned to Washington as pitching coach, before taking the managerial reigns of the Chillicothe Paints, also of the Frontier League.
+In 2006, Mason returned to Washington as pitching coach, before taking the managerial reins of the Chillicothe Paints, also of the Frontier League.
 He managed the Paints for two seasons before joining the Wild Things for a third stint, this time as manager.
 Mason’s pitching staffs led the Frontier League in wins in 2002, 2003, 2004 and 2006.